2024–present Serbian anti-corruption protests: December incidents and the announcement of the "loyalist faction"

-On 27 December, protesters blocked the road in Ivanjica.
-An incident occurred when a driver drove his automobile in full speed through the gathered crowd.
-Once his vehicle stopped, the gathered protesters attacked him, however, he was immediately protected by undercover police standing nearby and allowed to leave the area without legal repercussions.
+On 27 December, protesters blocked a road in Ivanjica, causing a driver to ram his car into the crowd.
+Once his vehicle stopped, the gathered protesters attacked him, however he was immediately protected by undercover police standing nearby and allowed to leave the area without legal repercussions.
 That same day, 200 employees of RTS signed a petition in support of the protests.

 On 29 December, Vučić publicly accused eight Croatian students from FER, who were visiting their fellow students in Belgrade, of organizing the protests on behalf of the Croatian intelligence agency SOA.
 The names of the Croatian students were published without their consent in the pro-government media and, upon leaving Serbia, they were given alcoholic beverages with a note to "send their regards to SOA" by the Serbian border police.
-Croatian Prime minister Andrej Plenković described Vučić's claim as "laughable".
+Croatian prime minister Andrej Plenković described Vučić's claim as "laughable".

 On 31 December, Vučić announced the formation of a "loyalist faction" within the SNS, whose "17,000 members swore a blood oath in secrecy", who are "pro-Russian oriented" and are "a bit too extreme for [his] taste".
 He also revealed that his brother is among the members.
-This statement caused a lot of debate: according to some analysts, it is directed not towards the protesters, but towards the more reluctant members of SNS, whereas others expressed doubt that Vučić can gather 17,000 loyal activists.
-A group of citizens signed a petition demanding an official police investigation into the existence of "loyalists".
+It is unclear whether this was directed towards the protesters or the more reluctant members of SNS, whereas others expressed doubt that Vučić could have gathered 17,000 loyal activists.
+A group of citizens signed a petition demanding an official police investigation into the existence of these loyalists.

 Similar to the 1996–1997 Serbian protests, silent protests in Belgrade and Novi Sad were held on New Year's Eve, but this time from 11:52 pm to 00:07 am.
 According to some estimations, between 17,000 and 18,000 attended in Belgrade, while between 4,600 and 6,000 attended in Novi Sad.

 On 2 January, the 15 minutes of silence were extended to 29: an additional 12 for the people killed in 2025 Cetinje shootings in Montenegro on 31 December, and two for the victims killed in Arilje on 1 January.
 The action was repeated on 3 January in Novi Sad at the blockade of the Varadin Bridge and in other cities.